Israel family portrait, in Rhodes, 1915. Left to right: back row: Nissim, Sarah , Sam, Isaac, Morris; front row: John, Bona

 Discover Seattle’s Sephardic Story: A Guided Walking Tour

 The Seattle Sephardic Walking Tour, offered by the Seattle Sephardic Network in partnership with the Washington State Jewish Historical Society, explores the rich history and culture of Seattle's Sephardic Jewish community.
 It focuses on the Central Area, where this community once thrived, highlighting its synagogues, schools, and businesses.
 The tour features community members as guides who share their personal stories and experiences.
+Interested in learning more about the Sephardic tour?
+View this playlist.
 This page is an extension of the Shalom!
 Sefarad exhibit.

 View Tour